 - Quickstart guide this guide covers all the bare essentials.
-It will take you between 5 and 10 minutes to go through it. - Guide to the various query operators describes how to construct queries and combine expressions. - Field types table lists the various field types peewee supports and the parameters they accept.
+It will take you between 5 and 10 minutes to go through it. - Example queries taken from the PostgreSQL exercises website. - Guide to the various query operators describes how to construct queries and combine expressions. - Field types table lists the various field types peewee supports and the parameters they accept.
 There is also an extension module that contains special/custom field types.